NavyaG-lab/Tech-writer/on-call/data-infra/on_call_runbook.md

     the times it is widespread enough that you can pick any instance at random.
 If that’s _not_ the case, you then have to select all of them so that you can find a faulty one.
+  * Note their IDs.
+You will need them to avoid terminating the instance you are going to detach.
-  * Execute `Detach` from the `Actions` menu.
+  * Execute `Detach` from the `Actions` menu (the one above the list).
   * SSH into the instance(s) and check what’s going on: after you login, systemd should greet you with the list of faulty units.
     Start from there.

 #### Solution

-Assuming the problem is transitory and it is severely impacting the job or, even worse, the whole run you need the following command:
+Assuming the problem is transitory, i.e. it can be fixed by simply retrying, and it is severely impacting the job or, even worse, the whole run, you have two choices.

+##### If you detached some instances

+If you detached some instances for debugging purposes you cannot use the command showed below, instead, you need to
+- Log into AWS with account tied to the origin of the alert: if it’s `cantareira` it’s Brazil, if it’s `foz` it’s `nu-data`.
+- Navigate to the EC2 section of the console.
+- Filter the nodes running job(s) reported in the alert except the ones you detached.
+- Terminate them.

+##### If you didn’t detached any instances

+You need the following command:

 ```
 nu datainfra ec2 scale_down cantareira stable <job name>
 ```

-If that fails, please refresh your tokens; if it stills fails, you can always do the following:
+If that fails, please refresh your tokens; if it stills fails, you can always use the AWS console, as showed above.
+In this case, of course there won’t be any detached instance to skip.

-- Log into AWS with account tied to the origin of the alert: if it’s `cantareira` it’s Brazil, if it’s `foz` it’s `nu-data`.
-- Navigate to the EC2 section of the console.
-- Filter the nodes running job(s) reported in the alert
-- Terminate them

-In any case, after you scaled down the machines, Spot’s Elastigroup logic will kick in and spin up new machines.
+In both cases, after you scaled down the machines, Spot’s Elastigroup logic will kick in and spin up new machines.

 ### Airflow is down